Article written by Megan Totka, Chief Editor of ChamberofCommerce.com

 - Niche content separates your business from the pack within your industry, providing a unique identity and preventing you from becoming a face in the crowd.

 - Likewise, niche content allows for richer SEO opportunities, allowing your business to dominate local keywords (for example, asian fusion restaurant or korean BBQ restaurant versus “asian food”).
+Feel free to check our restaurant website templates here.

 - Content like this allows you to put your industry knowledge and expertise on full display.